 - Effects of therapy and patterns of coping

-Once the pain management team determines your pain level, we can determine the nature of your pain, where the pain is, how long you have had pain, and what makes it better or worse.
+Once the pain management team determines your pain level, we may then be able to determine the nature of your pain, where the pain is, how long you have had pain, and what makes it better or worse.
 Since each person experiences cancer differently (i.e., patients vary in diagnosis, stage of disease and responses to treatments), we manage your pain on an individual basis.